laurentj/slimerjs/docs/configuration.rst

 --web-security=[yes|no|true|false]
 ================================================  ===================  ====================================================

 SlimerJS has some specific options.
-Some of them are `options of Firefox/Xulrunner <https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options>`_
+Some of them are `options of Firefox <https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options>`_

 =============================================  ==============  ========================================================================
 Options specific to SlimerJS